fuzzy76/fuzzy76.github.io/README.md

 mostly because I didn't want to delete my ancient "dear diary" posts, but didn't see any reason to list them.

+## Configuration specifics

+The excerpt separator is set to "&lt;--more--&gt;" for compatibility reasons.

 ## Jekyll-plugins

 Relies on the following Jekyll plugins: